 1. Productivity.
 We have clients who have simultaneously worked with both PharmAgra Labs and “low-cost” offshore companies and found that we were the better value.
 Offshore does not necessarily mean lower project cost.

 2. The impact of national infrastructure on project timelines.
 In many foreign countries, laboratory chemicals take 2 to 6 weeks to arrive, and product shipments to the U.S. are similarly delayed.
 This can dramatically delay projects and negatively impact the client’s internal program timeline.
-For example, a research project where raw materials have to be reordered three times (not unusual for longer, research based chemistries) can result in the project timeline being delayed 6 to 18 weeks from the initial projection.
+For example, a research project where raw materials have to be reordered several times (not unusual for longer, research based chemistries) can result in the project timeline being delayed 6 to 18 weeks from the initial projection.